smirnov-o/Mapper/README_EN.md

 $object->a === 1;
 $object->b === 1000;
 ```
 #### Select data

-RU: Возможность выбора данных из нескольких полей.
-Поля перечисляются через `||`. После нахождения первого, поиск прекращается.

-EN: Ability to select data from multiple fields.
+EAbility to select data from multiple fields.<br>
 Fields are listed with `||`.
 After finding the first one, the search stops.

 ```php